 President & CEO, Dr. Rosemarie Allen

 Dr. Rosemarie Allen has served as a leader in early childhood education for nearly 40 years.
 Her life's work is centered on ensuring children have access to high quality early childhood programs that are developmentally and culturally appropriate.
 She is currently an Associate Professor in the School of Education at Metropolitan State University of Denver.
 Her classes are focused on ensuring teachers are aware of how issues of equity, privilege, and power impact teaching practices.
 Rosemarie has served in directorship roles with the Colorado Department of Human Services, most recently in the Division of Youth Corrections (DYC).
 As Director of Programs at DYC, she was responsible for the education, health, and mental health of all adjudicated youth in the State.
 She was also responsible for the professional development of all Division staff members in order to ensure state-wide culture change.
 From 2007-2012 Rosemarie served as the Director of the Division of Child Care.
 In that role, she oversaw the State’s child care licensing program, the federal child care assistance program, the redesign of the State’s quality rating and improvement system, the implementation of the State’s professional development plan, and assisted in the creation of Colorado’s early learning guidelines.

 Rosemarie is a national expert on racial equity, implicit bias and culturally responsive practices, speaking at conferences across the country.
 She is the Equity Expert for 9News KUSA with a weekly segment on racial equity at all levels of society.
-Dr. Allen is a respected keynote speaker and has the distinct honor of being appointed as a "Global Leader" for Early Childhood and works with professionals from more than 80 countries, sharing inspiration and information on issues impacting children and families worldwide.
-She is also a respected keynote speaker, presenting on Implicit Bias, Culturally Responsive Practices, Cultural Competence, Micro-Aggressions, Racial Disproportionality, Privilege, Power, and Intersectionality, etc. Rosemarie earned her B. A. from California State University, Master’s of Education from Lesley University and Doctorate in Leadership for Educational Equity at the University of Colorado, Denver.
+Dr. Allen is a respected keynote speaker and has the distinct honor of being appointed as a “Global Leader" for Early Childhood and works with professionals from more than 80 countries, sharing inspiration and information on issues impacting children and families worldwide.
+Rosemarie earned her B. A. from California State University, Master’s of Education from Lesley University and Doctorate in Leadership for Educational Equity at the University of Colorado, Denver.

 Chief Financial Officer, Don C. Allen